Wimp 2 Warrior

 Wimp 2 Warrior is a Mixed Martial Arts training program created by Richie Cranny to showcase the sport of Mixed Martial Arts (MMA) to a mainstream audience.
 The training program transforms everyday individuals or 'wimps' (with little or no combat sports training) into 'warriors' (who will potentially fight on the finale against another contestant).
 Billed as 'The Ultimate Human Experiment' the Australian-based program has exploded in popularity in the past couple of years with big-name gyms such as SBG Dublin under John Kavanagh, American Kickboxing Academy in San Jose and Tristar gym in Montreal now running the program.

-In January of 2022 Wimp 2 Warrior re-branded to the name Alta.
+In January 2022 Wimp 2 Warrior re-branded to the name Alta.
 The 20 week warrior training program remains as the core MMA training offering of Alta.In addition to the rebrand, the Alta Warrior training program introduced new Global Ambassador Daniel Cormier who also began offering the 20 week warrior training program at his training academy in Gilroy California.